dzrhythm/aks-csi-keyvault-certs/README.md

 See [AKS-Deploy.ps1](AKS-Deploy.ps1) for example Azure CLI commands for most of these steps.
 To run this sample in AKS:

-1. Create a self-signed private key certificate, or use the one included in this repo:
+1. Create a self-signed private key certificate, or use the sample one included in this repo:
    [aspnetapp\certs\localhost.pfx](aspnetapp\certs\localhost.pfx).
    (Password: `abcdefghijklmnopqrstuvwxyz0123456789`).